CANADA STOCKS-Futures point to higher open for TSX

 ANALYST RESEARCH HIGHLIGHTS

-Alimentation Couche-Tard : National Bank Financial ups price target to C$36 from C$33
+Canadian Western Bank : Canaccord Genuity raises price target to C$44 from C$42

-Concordia Healthcare : Canaccord Genuity raises price target to C$40 from C$38
+Rubicon Minerals Corp : Canaccord Genuity raises rating to "speculative buy" from "hold"

 U.S. ECONOMIC DATA DUE ON THURSDAY